openstack-charmers/openstack-on-lxd/README.md

 You'll need a well specified machine to try this on with at least 8G of RAM and a SSD; for reference the author uses Lenovo x240 with an Intel i5 processor, 16G RAM and a 500G Samsung SSD (split into two - one partition for the OS and one partition for a ZFS pool).

+For s390x, this has been validated on a single LPAR with 12 CPUs, 40GB RAM, 2 ~40GB disks (one for the OS and one for the ZFS pool).

 ### LXD configuration

 In order to allow the OpenStack Cloud to function, you'll need to reconfigure the default LXD bridge to support IPv4 networking; is also recommended that you use a fast storage backend such as ZFS on a SSD based block device.
 Use the lxd provided configuration tool to help do this: